Adam Kay (writer)

-Adam Richard Kay (born 12 June 1980) is a British comedy writer, author, screenwriter, comedian and former doctor.
-His television writing credits include Crims, Mrs. Brown's Boys and Mitchell and Webb.
-He is best known as author of the number-one bestselling book This Is Going to Hurt.
+Adam Richard Kay (born 12 June 1980) is a British TV writer, author, comedian and former doctor.
+He is the author of the memoir This Is Going to Hurt (2017), about his time as a doctor.
+His television writing credits include This is Going to Hurt (based on his memoir of the same name), Crims, Mrs. Brown's Boys and Mitchell and Webb.

-Early life
+Early life and education

-Kay was born to Stewart and Naomi Kay and grew up in a Jewish household with a sister, Sophie, and brother, Philip Kaye.
-His father being a doctor, he describes becoming a doctor as being a default decision.
+Adam Kay was born in Brighton, England, to Stewart and Naomi Kay, and grew up in a Jewish household with three siblings.
+His father being a doctor, Kay describes becoming a doctor as being a default decision.
 The Kay family was from Poland, the original family name being Strykowski.